Ximmerse/Rhino-X/en/ScriptingReference/RxController.md

 RaycasterResult struct is the raycast result for current frame.
 Check [RaycasterResult](/ScriptingReference/RaycasterResult) for more details.

 ### Public Methods

 #### GetRay
 `public Ray GetRay()`

-Get a ray that is shooting from RxController to where the controller is pointing.
+Get a new ray that is shooting from RxController to where the controller is pointing.

 `GetRay()` Implementation:
 ```bash
         public Ray GetRay ()
         {
             return new Ray(RaycastOrigin.position, RaycastOrigin.forward);
         }
 ````

 #### IsButton
 `public bool IsButton(ControllerButtonCode button)`

-Check if user is pressing a specific button in thie frame.
+Check if user is pressing this specific controller button in this frame.
+See also static method [RXInput.IsButton(ControllerButtonCode button, ControllerIndex index)](en/ScriptingReference/RXInput.md?id=IsButton)

 Sample Code: